 Japanese accounting standards also require any unconsolidated subsidiaries and affiliates with financial and operating policies over which YMFG is able to exercise material influence to be accounted for by the equity method.

-- (i) No unconsolidated subsidiary was accounted for by the equity method at March 31, 2023 and 2022. - (ii) As at March 31, 2023 and 2022, two and three affiliates were accounted for by the equity method, respectively.
+- (i) No unconsolidated subsidiary was accounted for by the equity method at March 31, 2024 and 2023. - (ii) As at March 31, 2024 and 2023, two affiliates were accounted for by the equity method.